 Step 1: You’ll send me a one paragraph bio of yourself.

 Step 2: You’ll send me a list of the services you offer.

 Step 3: You’ll send me a clear, good quality picture of yourself.

 Step 4: You’ll point your domain name to my hosting company.
 (If you don’t know how to do this, I can do it for you!)

 Step 5: You’ll send me three testimonials from your clients, with pictures.

-Step 6: I’ll meld your information with our design and copy and in about a week– voila!
+Step 6: I’ll meld your information with our design and copy and in about 14 days or less– voila!
 You’ll have a high powered dog training business website that demonstrates you’re a professional business owner and also sells desperate dog owners on the idea of calling you.

 You’ll notice a couple of things about this website: